 The premise for the show is a fairly straightforward high concept.
 Some global event wipes out all electricity, small and large, disabling any high tech device.
 15 years later, it’s still impossible to use electricity, and people have reverted to more primitive technologies, riding on horseback and relying on candles and lanterns for night time lighting.
 Society is governed by feudal lords who stockpile firearms and make them illegal to own by private citizens; normal people get by with bows and swords.
 When her father is killed and her brother kidnapped by the militia, a young woman named Charlie (Tracy Spiridakos) travels to Chicago to meet her uncle (Billy Burke), who she has been told can help her.
 The local lord is after her uncle (and was after her father) out of the belief that they know something about the blackout, and may be able to undo the effects.
 It’s strongly hinted this is true.

 It’s a decent premise… for a movie.
-As I was saying to Alex at Rhoades to Madness, I have trouble seeing it holding up longer than 120 minutes.
+I have trouble seeing it holding up longer than 120 minutes.
 Maybe I’m wrong, and I hope I am.
 But I suspect we’re in for some transparent plot stretching as things go on, with contrived calamities slowing things down.
 And then there are the questions of just what caused the blackout, did Charlie’s father really have something to do with it, and can it be fixed.
 It seems like it’s impossible for a series to not have a mystery at its core nowadays, and that’s a risky thing to have as the central premise.
 Resolve it too fast, and the intrigue is gone; resolve it too slowly, and people lose interest.
 It has to be resolved in a reasonable amount of time, and if you want to continue on beyond that, you need a new mystery, and continuing to swap those in and out carries its own risks.
 Hopefully Revolution pulls this off more like Fringe than like Lost (which I didn’t watch, but I’ve heard and seen the gradual disillusionment among the fans.)
 I’ll also admit to being just a bit puzzled as to what could keep all those electrical items from working for so long.

 Aside from the premise, I had some problems with the pilot itself.
 Part of this was the acting… most of it seemed a bit on the flat side to me, and the interactions Charlie and her father’s girlfriend (Daniella Alonso) felt unnatural, like they were reading off a script.
 Which, granted, they were, but it’s not supposed to feel that way when I’m watching it.
 Most of the characters didn’t seem to have any particular depth to them… in fairness, this is only the first episode, most of them will presumably be developed further as time goes on.
 But if the 44 minutes of this show (factoring in usual commercial breaks) were in a movie, a lot of that development would have taken place by now.
 I know, it’s not a movie, I shouldn’t judge it by those standards.
 But a TV series arguably needs to take care of this issue even faster — after all, a movie doesn’t have to convince me to come back next week.
 And right now, I’m having trouble caring very much about these characters.
 I will say that they’ve found a suitably intimidating villain in Giancarlo Esposito; even if he isn’t the big bad, hopefully he is in the series enough to keep it interesting.